Baseball Books Reviewed: The Powers

 The Powers: A Novel, by Valerie Sayers.
 Northwestern University Press, Evanston, IL, 2013.
 HB (picture cover), 298 pp. $24.95.

+One of the reasons Mike Shannon and the late Jim Harrison decided way back in 1980 to launch their quixotic endeavor named SPITBALL: The Literary Baseball Magazine was due in large part to the uninformed snobbery of many literary editors and critics, so many of whom couldn’t accept baseball as a proper vehicle for serious literary writing.
 One can almost hear Marianne Moore, Bernard Malamud, Robert Coover, John Updike, Donald Hall, Mark Harris, and thousands other marvelous poets, novelists, short story authors, and essayists of the day, in one voice, respond with the time-honored, universal descriptor major leaguers have used for a bad call or poor performance since they first started keeping score:

 And yet, even today, any time a baseball novel gains any measure of traction with the media, far too often, reviewers still feel obligated to assure readers that the book isn’t ‘really’ about baseball, as if that’s the only way to legitimize a novel’s merits if its central theme involves baseball.

 Say it with me:

 So it wasn’t at all surprising when reading reviews of Valerie Sayers’ The Powers, several critics fell all over themselves to praise the novel as “not just about baseball,” but after a careful read of the beautifully written effort, I was surprised to find myself questioning just how much baseball is in this baseball novel.